pdtpools/pdt-tools/README.md

 Options:

-    --dry-run | --dry     Log but do no execute submit command.
+    --dry-run | --dry     Log but do not execute submit command.
 ```